GOP tests midterm message not focused on Trump grievances

 “Does it make sense for the Republican Party to go on talking about the stolen election?” he asked, as some in the crowd shouted, “Yes!”
 “This message of a stolen election, if you think about it, is a negative, backward-looking message. … That negative anger must be turned into a positive.”

-DeSantis, in particular, was a favorite of the large crowd, which applauded almost every time his name was referenced or his picture appeared on the big screens at the head of the hotel ballroom room.
+DeSantis, in particular, was a favorite of the large crowd, which applauded almost every time his name was referenced or his picture appeared on big screens.

 Another collection of ambitious Republicans, the more aggressive Trump critics, were excluded from the conference altogether.
 Wyoming Rep. Liz Cheney, Illinois Rep. Adam Kinzinger and former New Jersey Gov. Chris Christie were among them.

 Christie addressed the snub during a call Wednesday with reporters on redistricting.
-He co-chairs the GOP group directing the party’s efforts and noted he also chairs fundraising for Republican governors.
+He co-chairs the GOP group directing the party’s efforts and noted he also helps lead fundraising for Republican governors.

 “CPAC is a good group of people, but it’s one group of people in our party,” Christie said when asked about his absence.
 “I’ve got plenty of forums to work in the party. … Those are the efforts that are going to determine how we do this fall in elections, not some conference where we’re going to be doing some talking in February.”

-Note: This story has been corrected to reflect that Kristi Noem is the governor of South Dakota, not North Dakota.